FourthState/plasma-mvp-sidechain/README.md

 go install
 ```

-The plasma node (plasmad) is now installed and can be called from any directory with `plasmad`

 Run `plasmad init` to start an instance of a plasma node.
 Use the `--home <dirpath>` to specify a location where you want your plasma node to exist.

 Navigate to `<dirpath>/config/` (default is `$HOME/.plasmad/config`), set configuration parameters in config.toml and plasma.toml.
-Run `plasmad start` via command line to begin running the plasma node.
+Run `plasmad start` to begin running the plasma node.

 ***Plasma Client:***